-How much does it cost to have products included in Green Salon’s Positive Product List?
+What does it cost to get products included on Green Salon’s product lists, e.g. The positive list?

 Why are perfumes accepted in Green Salon?

 In Green Salon, we have chosen not to fight against ALL chemicals at once.
 Instead, we fight the worst chemicals first.
 For example, the risk of PPD and PTD are serious and can be life-threatening.
 In non-serious cases, the damage lasts for weeks.
 The chemicals are common and one becomes sensitised for life.
 Perfume allergy is undeniably bad for those affected, but the risk is not directly life-threatening.

 For products with perfume, the fragrances can be recognised when the bottle is opened, thereby more easily recognisable for people with perfume allergies.
 Therefore, we have chosen to accept perfume, but we recommend the salons to have a perfume-free series.
 This is in contrast to, for example, dye, which presence is not recognised before reading the list of ingredients.

 I want to colour my hair, what products should I use?

 The vast majority of hair colours in shops and at hairdressers are oxidative hair colours.
 Oxidative hair dye contain allergenic chemicals such as PPD or PTD.
 These chemicals are on Green Salon’s List of Banned Chemicals and must therefore never be present in a Green Salon.
 On the other hand, non-oxidative hair dye such as henna colour and so-called direct colours are accepted and used in the certified Green Salons.